Platonic solid: Symmetry groups

 The orders of the proper (rotation) groups are 12, 24, and 60 respectively – precisely twice the number of edges in the respective polyhedra.
 The orders of the full symmetry groups are twice as much again (24, 48, and 120).
 See (Coxeter 1973) for a derivation of these facts.
 All Platonic solids except the tetrahedron are centrally symmetric, meaning they are preserved under reflection through the origin.

 The following table lists the various symmetry properties of the Platonic solids.
-The symmetry groups listed are the full groups with the rotation subgroups given in parenthesis (likewise for the number of symmetries).
+The symmetry groups listed are the full groups with the rotation subgroups given in parentheses (likewise for the number of symmetries).
 Wythoff's kaleidoscope construction is a method for constructing polyhedra directly from their symmetry groups.
 They are listed for reference Wythoff's symbol for each of the Platonic solids.

 In nature and technology

 The tetrahedron, cube, and octahedron all occur naturally in crystal structures.
 These by no means exhaust the numbers of possible forms of crystals.
 However, neither the regular icosahedron nor the regular dodecahedron are amongst them.
 One of the forms, called the pyritohedron (named for the group of minerals of which it is typical) has twelve pentagonal faces, arranged in the same pattern as the faces of the regular dodecahedron.
 The faces of the pyritohedron are, however, not regular, so the pyritohedron is also not regular.
 Allotropes of boron and many boron compounds, such as boron carbide, include discrete B12 icosahedra within their crystal structures.
 Carborane acids also have molecular structures approximating regular icosahedra.

-In the early 20th century, Ernst Haeckel described (Haeckel, 1904) a number of species of Radiolaria, some of whose skeletons are shaped like various regular polyhedra.
+In the early 20th century, Ernst Haeckel described a number of species of Radiolaria, some of whose skeletons are shaped like various regular polyhedra.
 Examples include Circoporus octahedrus, Circogonia icosahedra, Lithocubus geometricus and Circorrhegma dodecahedra.
 The shapes of these creatures should be obvious from their names.

 Many viruses, such as the herpes virus, have the shape of a regular icosahedron.
 Viral structures are built of repeated identical protein subunits and the icosahedron is the easiest shape to assemble using these subunits.
 A regular polyhedron is used because it can be built from a single basic unit protein used over and over again; this saves space in the viral genome.

 In meteorology and climatology, global numerical models of atmospheric flow are of increasing interest which employ geodesic grids that are based on an icosahedron (refined by triangulation) instead of the more commonly used longitude/latitude grid.
 This has the advantage of evenly distributed spatial resolution without singularities (i.e. the poles) at the expense of somewhat greater numerical difficulty.

 Geometry of space frames is often based on platonic solids.
 In the MERO system, Platonic solids are used for naming convention of various space frame configurations.
 For example, 1/2O+T refers to a configuration made of one half of octahedron and a tetrahedron.

-Several Platonic hydrocarbons have been synthesised, including cubane and dodecahedrane and not tetrahedrane.
+Several Platonic hydrocarbons have been synthesised, including cubane and dodecahedrane.